-Once your house is in its very best condition, it is recommended you obtain a pre-listing inspection.
-Doing this will help you obtain a final, objective, outside assessment of your property.
-This may include information about repairs, defects, immediate concerns, and safety issues that might have been overlooked.
+Once your house is in its very best condition, I recommend to you get a pre-listing inspection and become a savvy seller.
+Doing this will help you get a final, objective, outside assessment of your property.
+This may include information about repairs, defects, immediate concerns, and safety issues that could be overlooked.
 Besides helping you make informed decisions about further pre-sale home improvements, it will also prevent any problems from arising that could open up the possibility for buyers to negotiate your asking price.

-If you search for a credible inspector, try to interview as many as possible before settling with the one you feel comfortable with.
-You should research their experiences inspecting a particular type of house and property (for example, a farm, condominium, etc.).
-Most of the time, the inspector will be available to meet with potential buyers to go through their report with them, but that may not always be an option.
-Receipts for any repairs should be included in this report and be available to potential buyers before they make an offer.
+It is advisable to interview as many credible inspectors as possible before making a decision.
+You should research their experiences by inspecting a particular type of house and property (for example, a farm, condominium, etc.).
+Most credible inspectors will be available to meet with potential buyers to go through their report with them.
+In order to make the most informed decision, potential buyers should have access to the report.
+The report should also include receipts for any repairs made before they make an offer.

 All being said, you must avoid overspending or completely “remodeling” beyond the improvements in keeping with property in your neighborhood.
 It’s not too difficult to get started; just ask the YOGI!